Luv1n/At1-Y12/README.md

 ```

 **Implementation Notes:**
-- Ensure that the user is authorized to use the session token for every single server route.
+- Ensure that the user is authorised to use the session token for every single server route.
 - **Hint:** Create a helper function that can be called inside each route to validate both the session and CSRF token.

 ### Stage 2.2 - CSRF Protection